Kleinton, Queensland: Education

 Amaroo Environmental Education Centre is an Outdoor and Environmental Education Centre at 90 Kleinton School Road (27.4249°S 151.9453°E).

 There are no primary or secondary schools in Kleinton.
-The nearest primary schools are in Highfields, Meringandan West, and Geham.
-The nearest secondary school is in Highfields.
+The nearest government primary schools are Highfields State School in neighbouring Highfields to the south, Meringandan State School in Meringandan West to the west, and Geham State School in neighbouring Geham to the north-east.
+The nearest government secondary school is Highfields State Secondary College in Highfields.